 Gardening and being out in nature has so many therapeutic benefits for our bodies and minds.

 Working in a garden is a great way to get out in the fresh air and sunshine (all that vitamin D!).
-Digging, weeding, and planting provides physical activity and that also has a positive impact on our overall health.
+Digging, weeding, and planting provide physical activity and that also has a positive impact on our overall health.

 But, does gardening help with memory loss?
 Studies have shown that spending time in nature, including gardening, can help to improve cognitive function and memory recall.